ualberta-mueller-group/MCGS/docs/development-notes.md

      `game::_undo_normalize_impl` for your game may reduce the size of the database, and the time required to generate it
-   - You can add impartial games to the database, but currently they will be treated like partizan games.
+   - You can add impartial games to the database, but currently they will be treated like partisan games.
 Their entries will only be used by the minimax search of `sumgame`, and will contain outcome classes and not nim values